stevesinchak/AIMSPowerInverterMQTT/README.md

 sudo systemctl disable hciuart.service sudo systemctl disable bluetooth.service
 ```
-2. Edit `/boot/config.txt` and add the following line:
+2. Edit `/boot/config.txt` and add the following lines at the end of the file:
 ```
 dtoverlay=disable-bt
+enable_uart=1
 ```
 3. Reboot the Pi Zero W.